-The bill specifies that Chapter 5 would apply to the treatment of nonpublic personal financial information about individuals who obtained or were claimants or beneficiaries of products or services primarily for personal, family, or household purposes from licensees whether through an individual or group plan.
-Chapter 5 would not apply to information about companies or individuals who obtained products or services for business, commercial, or agricultural purposes.
+Chapter 5 applies to the treatment of nonpublic personal financial information about individuals who obtain or are claimants or beneficiaries of products or services primarily for personal, family, or household purposes from licensees whether through an individual or group plan.
+Chapter 5 does not apply to information about companies or individuals who obtain products or services for business, commercial, or agricultural purposes.

-The bill also specifies that it would not modify, limit, or supersede the Code's provisions on insurance agency licenses and the sale of insurance by a lender (a person who makes, arranges, or purchases and services a loan); or statute or rules governing the confidentiality or privacy of individually identifiable health and medical information, including specified confidentiality provisions, in the Revised Judicature Act, the Public Health Code, the Nonprofit Health Care Corporation Reform Act, the Michigan Penal Code, the Freedom of Information Act, and the Third Party Administrator Act.
+The bill specifies that it does not modify, limit, or supersede the Code's provisions on insurance agency licenses and the sale of insurance by a lender (a person who makes, arranges, or purchases and services a loan);

+or statute or rules governing the confidentiality or privacy of individually identifiable health and medical information, including specified confidentiality provisions in the Revised Judicature Act, the Public Health Code, the Nonprofit Health Care Corporation Reform Act, the Michigan Penal Code, the Freedom of Information Act, and the Third Party Administrator Act.

-"Licensee" would mean a licensed insurer or producer (a person required to be licensed under the Code to sell, solicit, or negotiate insurance), and other persons licensed or required to be licensed, authorized or required to be authorized, registered or required to be registered, or holding or required to hold a certificate of authority under the Code.
-"Licensee" would include a nonprofit health care corporation operating under the Nonprofit Health Care Corporation Reform Act, which regulates Blue Cross and Blue Shield of "Licensee" also would Michigan (BCBSM). include an unauthorized insurer who placed business through a licensed surplus line agent or broker in the State, but only for the surplus line placements under Chapter 19 (Surplus Lines Insurance Act) of the Code.
-"Licensee" would not include BCBSM regarding member personal data and information otherwise protected under the Nonprofit Health Care Corporation Reform Act; the Michigan Life and Health Guaranty Association and the Property and Casualty Guaranty Association; or the Michigan Automobile Insurance Placement Facility, the Michigan Worker's Compensation Placement Facility, or the Assigned Claims Facility created under the Code, except that servicing carriers for these facilities would be licensees.
+The bill defines "licensee" as a licensed insurer or producer (a person required to be licensed under the Code to sell, solicit, or negotiate insurance), and other persons licensed or required to be licensed, authorized or required to be authorized, registered or required to be registered, or holding or required to hold a certificate of authority under the Code.
+"Licensee" includes a nonprofit health care corporation operating under the Nonprofit Health Care Corporation Reform Act, which regulates Blue Cross and Blue Shield of Michigan (BCBSM), "Licensee" also includes an unauthorized insurer who placed business through a licensed surplus line agent or broker in the State, but only for the surplus line placements under Chapter 19 of the Code.
+"Licensee" does not include BCBSM regarding member personal data and information otherwise protected under the Nonprofit Health Care Corporation Reform Act; the Michigan Life and Health Guaranty Association and the Property and Casualty Guaranty Association; or the Michigan Automobile Insurance Placement Facility, the Michigan Worker's Compensation Placement Facility, or the Assigned Claims Facility created under the Code, except that servicing carriers for these facilities are licensees.

-"Nonpublic personal financial information" would mean personally identifiable financial information and any list, description, or other grouping of consumers and publicly available information pertaining to them that was derived using any personally identifiable financial information that was not publicly available.
-The term would not include any of the following: health and medical information otherwise protected by State or Federal law, publicly available information, or any list, description, or other grouping of consumers and publicly available information pertaining to them that was derived without using any personally identifiable financial information that was not publicly available.
-"Personally identifiable financial information" would mean any of the following: information a consumer provided to a licensee to obtain an insurance product or service from the licensee; information about a consumer resulting from any transaction involving an insurance product or service between a licensee and a consumer; or information that the licensee otherwise obtained about a consumer in connection with providing an insurance product or service to that consumer.
+The bill defines "nonpublic personal financial information" as personally identifiable financial information and any list, description, or other grouping of consumers and publicly available information pertaining to them that is derived using any personally identifiable financial information that is not publicly available.
+The term does not include any of the following: health and medical information otherwise protected by State or Federal law, publicly available information, or any list, description, or other grouping of consumers and publicly available information pertaining to them that is derived without using any personally identifiable financial information that is not publicly available.
+"Personally identifiable financial information" means any of the following: information a consumer provides to a licensee to obtain an insurance product or service from the licensee; information about a consumer resulting from any transaction involving an insurance product or service between a licensee and a consumer; or information that the licensee otherwise obtains about a consumer in connection with providing an insurance product or service to that consumer.